Your comprehensive eye exam is your best way to detect the early onset of glaucoma.

 Using your drops as prescribed, and office visits to monitor their effectiveness are important parts of keeping your condition under control.
 If eye drops alone aren’t sufficient, to keep your optic never healthy, Dr. Moran may recommend a laser treatment or a surgical procedure to help reduce your eye pressure.

 Along with regular pressure checks to monitor your glaucoma, Dr. Moran may ask for the following tests.

-Visual field testing may also be performed on a regular basis.
-A visual field test records your peripheral vision.
-It records your peripheral vision is a very precise manor.
+VIsual field testing may also be performed on a regular basis.
+A visual field test records your peripheral vision in a very precise manor.
 It can detect changes in your vision BEFORE you can, allowing Dr. Moran to diagnosis and treat glaucoma before you notice damage.
-During this test, you look into a machine and focus straight ahead.
+During this test, you wear a virtual reality device and focus straight ahead.
 Small dots of light will flash at intervals around you.
 You press a button each time you see a light flash.